Englewood Possession of a Controlled Dangerous Substance (CDS) in a Motor Vehicle Defense Attorneys

 Pulled Over, Caught with Drugs in My Car – Need a Lawyer

 If you were pulled over by police and arrested for possession of a controlled dangerous substance (CDS) in a motor vehicle, you need to take the charges very seriously.
-Although these charges are actually classified as motor vehicle violations under New Jersey law, they are punishable by a mandatory two-year driver’s license suspension and may be accompanied by criminal charges such as possession of marijuana, which entail additional penalties.
+Although these charges are actually classified as motor vehicle violations under New Jersey law, they may be accompanied by criminal charges such as possession of heroin, which entail additional penalties.
 Clearly, if you are facing these charges, it is critical to speak with a lawyer immediately.

 Travis J. Tormey and the attorneys at Bergen County’s Tormey Law Firm have accumulated a lengthy list of successes defending clients charged with criminal and drug-related offenses, including possession of marijuana, possession of drug paraphernalia, and aggravated assault in municipalities such as Lodi, Hackensack, and Rutherford.
 These talented attorneys have been appearing in New Jersey courtrooms for many years and have become well-acquainted with the nuances of New Jersey’s legal system.
 With offices conveniently located in Hackensack, Mr. Tormey and his fellow lawyers appear in courts throughout Bergen County on a daily basis as dedicated legal advocates for their clients.
 To discuss your case with one of these lawyers free of charge, contact their offices anytime at (201)-330-4979, or fill out an online contact form.